- FOMO/FOLB including brank envy

 Aha ..
 Contract career is free of PIP.

+I think PIP is the least universal, shared stressor among the three stressors.
+Even though some percentage of my fellow IT professionals have experienced PIP, they seem to shrug it off.
+In contrast, I lick my wound for years, even after it turns into a permanent scar.
 Most people assume that my PIP fear was fundamentally related to cashflow worry, but I am confident about job hunting.
-So my PIP fear is all about ego and unrelated to cashflow.
+So my PIP fear is all about self-esteem and unrelated to cashflow.

 In the covid19 aftermath (ongoing), SG government worry mostly about job loss i.e. livelihood.
 Next, they worry about career longevity, in-demand skills, long-term competitiveness, housing, healthcare and education… all part of the broader “livelihood” concept.
 As parents, we too worry about our kids’ livelihood.

 Because I have a well-tested, strong parachute, I’m not afraid of falling out (job loss)

 Q: imagine that after Y2, this job pays me zero bonus, and boss gives some explicit but mild message of “partial meet”.
 Do I want to avoid further emotional suffering and forgo the excellent commute + flexible hours + comfortable workload + hassel-free medical benefit?

 A: I think Khor Siang of Zed would stay on.
 I think ditto for Sanjay of OC/MLP.
 Looking at my OC experience, I think I would stay on.